Check our list of games like Witcher 3 to fill the void left by Geralt’s retirement.

 For our sake, and yours, we have used criteria to list the top 9 games like The Witcher 3 which will help scratch the Witcher itch.

 Although no video game will have the same story as The Witcher 3, much like our previous lists we have established a list of characteristics to help identify games like The Witcher 3:

 - Intense combat

 With our criteria set out here are our top 9 picks of games like The Witcher 3:

 |Platform||Microsoft Windows, Playstation 4, Xbox 360|

-The first entry on our list Risen 3: Titan Lords, certainly has its issues and is a little rough around the edges with some dated animations and the odd bug.
+The first entry on our list Risen 3: Titan Lords.
+Let me preface this by saying that it certainly has its issues and is a little rough around the edges, with some dated animations and the odd bug.
 Yet it still presents a worthwhile story and a classic RPG experience.
-While the story can be a little straight forward in places, the world itself is rich and the lore of the ‘Titan Lords’ is fascinating.
+While the story can be a little straightforward in places, the world itself is rich and the lore of the ‘Titan Lords’ is fascinating.

-The combat is still solid following the very similar format of dodge and poke format you see in the Witcher and other 3rd person RPGs.
-Also, there is spell singing galore for those of us who loved our maxed out ‘Igni’ builds and overall the combat will feel very familiar to those who have completed The Witcher 3.
+The combat system is still solid, following the very similar doge and poke format you see in the Witcher and other 3rd person RPGs.
+Also, there is spell singing galore for those of us who loved our maxed out ‘Igni’ builds.
+Overall, the combat will feel very familiar to those who have completed The Witcher 3.

 8 Kingdoms of Amalur: Reckoning